Introduction:

 Metals usually require 10.6 micrometers, but this wavelength might create burn marks on non-metals.
 Therefore, for non-metals, you must choose laser wavelengths more than this.
 FYI: fiber laser devices are ideal for metals, and CO2 lasers are suitable for non-metals.

-Laser Cutting vs Waterjet Cutting: Heat-affected zone
+4. Laser Cutting VS Waterjet Cutting: Heat-affected zone

 Laser cutting uses a highly focused laser beam to cut through various materials.
 It rapidly increases the heat in that particular area and vaporizes.
 Thus, you might see a HAZ area near the edges.
 However, you can eliminate this problem by following an expert’s advice.